 Atlantis Group was engaged to perform due diligence on a site at Nancy Ridge Rd. for a Superior Ready-Mix concrete batch plant within the Mira Mesa Community Plan area.
 Atlantis identified a path to keep the project ministerial, thereby saving our client from the time and expense of a Conditional Use Permit and CEQA analysis.
 Initially City staff did not agree with our determination, however high-level conflict resolution meetings resulted in a written decision for our client, and a path identified for consistent determinations in the future.

 Atlantis Group is managing the Community Plan Amendment, Rezone, and Neighborhood Development Permit to allow the construction of a 125-room hotel on Montezuma Road in the College Area Community Plan area.
-The project includes working with the Friends of the Rolando Brach Library and the City of San Diego to create and implement a shared access and parking agreement for the library, which does not have legal access to Montezuma Road or adequate patron parking.
+The project includes working with the Friends of the Rolando Branch Library and the City of San Diego to create and implement a shared access and parking agreement for the library.

 Juan Carlos Paz & Puente envisioned an indoor futbol training facility in a 29,000 SF space in an existing industrial building in Chula Vista.
 Atlantis Group successfully processed a Conditional Use Permit as an “educational” facility that provides a unique educational opportunity for sports instruction for the children and adults of the City, and that would contribute to the general well being of the surrounding community.

 Otay Valley Rock Quarry